-David Wells has more than 25 years of strategic financial communications experience and, prior to joining Prosek Partners, was Chief Marketing and Communications Officer for the Consumer and Investment Management Division of Goldman Sachs.
+Prior to joining Prosek Partners, he was Chief Marketing and Communications Officer for the Consumer and Investment Management Division of Goldman Sachs.
 He has experience in the areas of corporate strategy, business operations, media and investor relations, corporate and executive reputation management, transaction communications and other special situations.
 He previously was head of corporate communications for the Americas at Goldman Sachs.

 Prior to joining Goldman Sachs, he was head of marketing and communications for Europe, the Middle East and Africa at J.P.
 Morgan Chase.
 He was a journalist before joining the financial services industry and held senior roles at the Financial Times and Bloomberg News.
 He has also been a commentator for National Public Radio’s Marketplace and was a frequent contributor to programs on CNBC, CNN, the BBC and other networks.

-Wells has degrees from the University of Texas at Austin, where he sits on the advisory board of the Lozano Long Institute of Latin American Studies and Benson Latin American Collection, and Texas Christian University.
+David had degrees from the University of Texas at Austin, where he sat on the advisory board of the Lozano Long Institute of Latin American Studies and Benson Latin American Collection, and Texas Christian University.

 Q & A